ipfs-shipyard/cohosting/SPEC.md

 There are two modes of cohosting a website: `lazy` and `full`.

 - **Lazy** cohosting means that contents will be fetched on the first use.
 In other words, only the pages visited by the user are stored in local datastore and shared with the network.
+This mode enables cohosting of big websites such as Wikipedia (hundreds of gigabytes) on machines with limited disk space while enabling offline access to resources users previously visited.
 - **Full** cohosting means the entire website should be fetched fully whenever a new snapshot is made.
 User needs to make an informed decision if they have enough storage to fit the entire thing in the local repository.

 ## Site identifiers